Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

-# Use Prometheus Remote Write to Monitor java-tron Node
+# Use Prometheus Remote Write with Thanos to Monitor java-tron Node

 In this document, we will introduce how to use Prometheus remote-write to monitor java-tron node more securely.